Shared Memory Pipelined Parareal: Numerical results

-Benchmarks are run on a single node of two different systems, respectively.
-The first one is \textsc{cub}, a commodity Linux cluster at the Institute of Computational Science in Lugano, consisting of 3x14 IBM Blade nodes.
-Each node has two quad-core Opteron (Barcelona) CPUs, for a total of 8 cores per node, and 16 GigaByte main memory.
-Nodes are connected through an Infiniband interconnect.
-The used MPI implementation is OpenMPI-1.4.2\footnote{\url{http://www.open-mpi.org/}}, compiled with GCC-4.5.0\footnote{\url{https://gcc.gnu.org/}} with flags \texttt{-O3} for maximum optimisation and \texttt{-fopenmp} to enable OpenMP.
-Note that, as the code is stand alone, no external libraries have to be linked.
+Benchmarks are run on two systems.
+The first is a commodity work station with an 8-core Intel Xeon(R) E5-1660 CPU and 32 GigaByte of memory running CentOS Linux 7.
+Flags \texttt{-O3} and \texttt{-fopenmp} were used when compiling the code for maximum optimisation and to enable OpenMP.
+As the code is stand alone no external libraries have to be linked.
+The used MPI implementation is mpich-3.0.4, compiled with GCC-4.8.5.

-The second system is \textsc{Piz Dora} at the Swiss National Supercomputing Centre.\footnote{Detailed specification can be found here \url{http://www.cscs.ch/computers/piz_daint/index.html}} \textsc{Dora} is a Cray XC40 with a total of $1,256$ compute nodes.
-Each node contains two $12$-core Intel Haswell CPUs and has 64 or 128 GigaByte of RAM and nodes are connected through a Cray Aries interconnect, using a dragonfly network topology.
-Two compilers are tested, the GCC-4.9.2 and the Cray Fortan compiler version 8.3.12.
+The second system is one node of \textsc{Piz Dora} at the Swiss National Supercomputing Centre CSCS.\footnote{\url{http://www.cscs.ch/}} \textsc{Dora} is a Cray XC40 with a total of $1,256$ compute nodes.
+Each node contains two $12$-core Intel Broadwell CPUs and has 64 or 128 GigaByte of RAM and nodes are connected through a Cray Aries interconnect, using a dragonfly network topology.
+Two compilers are tested, the GCC-4.9.2 and the Cray Fortran compiler version 8.3.12.
 Both use the MPICH MPI library version 7.2.2.
-As on \textsc{cub}, compiler flags \texttt{-O3} and \texttt{-fopenmp} (GCC) or \texttt{omp} (Cray compiler) are used.
+Compiler flags \texttt{-O3} and \texttt{-fopenmp} (GCC) or \texttt{omp} (Cray compiler) are used for compilation.
 Performance data for each completed job is generated using the Cray \emph{Resource Utilisation Reporting} tool RUR~\cite{Rur2013}.
-RUR collects compute node statistics before and after each job and provides data on user and system time, maximum memory used, amount of I/O operations, consumed energy and other metrics.
+RUR collects compute node statistics for each job and provides data on user and system time, maximum memory used, amount of I/O operations, consumed energy and other metrics.
 However, it only collects data for a full node and not for individual CPUs or cores.